bfeitknecht/ethz-vpn/README.md

 # ETHZ VPN CLI

 This is a small `expect` script for managing the ETHZ VPN on macOS.
-It works but is still in progress.
+It works but development is still in progress.

 ## Dependencies